Maria Klawe: Awards and honors

 She was the winner of the 2014 Woman of Vision ABIE Award for Leadership from the Anita Borg Institute.

 In 2018 she was featured among "America's Top 50 Women In Tech" by Forbes.

 She also served as the president of the Association for Computing Machinery from 2002 to 2004, and in 2004 won the A. Nico Habermann award.

 Research

 Some of Klawe's best-cited research works concern algorithms for solving geometric optimization problems, distributed leader election, and the art gallery problem, and studies of the effects of gender on electronic game-playing.
+With Peter Shor, Shlomo Moran, Alok Aggarwal, and Robert Wilber, Klawe invented the SMAWK algorithm, a matrix-searching algorithm with applications in computational geometry.
 She founded the Aphasia Project, a collaboration between UBC and Princeton to study aphasia and develop cognitive aids for people suffering from it, after her friend Anita Borg developed brain cancer.

 Advocacy for technical women

 Klawe has been heavily involved with increasing the representation of women in STEM fields.
 While Klawe was the dean at UBC, she became the NSERC-IBM chair for Women in Science and Engineering.
 She was in charge of increasing female participation in science and engineering.
 During her five years as the chair appointment she increased female computer science majors from 16% to 27% and increased the number of female computer science faculty from 2 to 7.
 In 1991, together with Nancy Leveson, she founded CRA-W (The Computing Research Association's Committee on the Status of Women in Computing Research) and served as its first co-chair.
 She was also a personal friend of Anita Borg and served as the chair of the Board of Trustees of the Anita Borg Institute for Women and Technology from 1996 to 2011.
 Klawe was a huge advocate for salary negotiation by women, disagreeing with Microsoft's CEO Satya Nadella, when he said "It's not really about asking for a raise, but knowing and having faith that the system will give you the right raise.
 That might be one of the initial 'super powers,' that quite frankly, women (who) don't ask for a raise have.
 It's good karma.
 It will come back."